gaoliveira21/chip-8/README.md

 # CHIP-8 Emulator (or Interpreter)

-A CHIP-8 Emulator project to put golang in practice and learn how emulators works.
+A CHIP-8 Emulator project to put GoLang in practice and learn how an emulator works.

 ![test_opcode](./assets/test_opcode.png)